markdwags/Razor/help/docs/options.md

     - When checked, Razor will automatically queue up your double-clicks.
 It will prevents the message "You must wait to perform another action".
 This is an important setting for a well-run macro.
 The object delay field below should reflect your specific connection.
 Set the object delay at your average ping to the server + 500 (approx)
 * **Object Delay**
     - Sets the number of milliseconds between actions.
 Unchecking the box will set it to 0.
-* **Use smart last target**
-    - When this box is checked, Razor will use beneficial and harmful spells according to your previous actions.
-For example, in battle if you cast Energy Bolt (a harmful spell) at an enemy and Greater Heal (a beneficial spell) at a friend, Razor will remember the last targets for each spell type.
-The next time you cast a harmful spell with last target, Razor will target the enemy even if you just casted Greater Heal on your friend with last target.
+* **Show Target Self/Last/Clear Overhead**
+    - When checked, the messages for `[Target Self]`, `[Last Target]` and `[Clear Target Queue]` will display overhead instead of in the lower-left corner.
 * **Range check Last Target: *X* tiles**
     - This option will have Razor check that last target is within range.
 If it's not, Razor sends a warning message and your target is not cancelled out.
 Last Target can be selected to try again without having to bring the cursor up a second time.
 Select the number of tiles, within game allowances.
 * **Show target flag on single click**
     - Select to display a text flag over last targets; to be used with Smart Target option.
 Flags show as `[Current Target]`, `[Beneficial Target]`, or `[Harmful Target]`.

+!!! tip
->> ***Note:** To edit this format, go into your profile and search for `PartyStatFmt`. `[{0}% / {1}%]` is the standard format.*
+    To edit this format, go into your profile and search for `PartyStatFmt`. `[{0}% / {1}%]` is the standard format.*

 * **Attack/target name overhead**
     - When you attack a target, or aquire a new target using a hotkey, it will display the name of your target above your head.
 * **Show text target indicator**
     - When checked, a simple text indicator above the target's head will appear

-* **Treat party members as 'Friends'**
-    - Select this box to have Razor treat those in your party like they are on your 'Friends' list (See the agents tab for more information on 'Friends').
-* **Show Target Self/Last/Clear Overhead**
-    - When checked, the messages for `[Target Self]`, `[Last Target]` and `[Clear Target Queue]` will display overhead instead of in the lower-left corner.
-* **Next/Prev Target ignores 'Friends'**
-    - When this is checked, cycling through next/prev targets will ignore mobiles on your friends list.
+* **Use smart last target**
+    - When this box is checked, Razor will use beneficial and harmful spells according to your previous actions.
+For example, in battle if you cast Energy Bolt (a harmful spell) at an enemy and Greater Heal (a beneficial spell) at a friend, Razor will remember the last targets for each spell type.
+The next time you cast a harmful spell with last target, Razor will target the enemy even if you just casted Greater Heal on your friend with last target.
+* **'Next/Prev Friend' sets beneficial only**
+    - Using Next/Prev Friend will only set the beneficial target.
+* **'Next/Prev Friendly' sets beneficial only**
+    - Using Next/Prev Friendly will only set the beneficial target.
+* **'Next/Prev Non-Friendly' harmful only**
+    - Using Next/Prev Friend will only set the harmful target.

 ## Additional Options